What is School to school support?

 • National Leaders of Education (NLE) are outstanding headteachers who, together with their national support school, work with schools in challenging circumstances.
 NLEs are recruited, trained and badged by the DfE.

 • Local Support Governors (LSG) are experienced and skilled governors who are willing to support other governors and their governing boards in East Sussex.
 LSGs are recruited, trained and badged by the East Sussex Governor and Clerking Service.
+Find out more about becoming a Local Support Governor here.

 • National Leaders of Governance (NLG) are effective chairs of governors who use their skills and experience to support chairs in other schools and improve the quality of governance.
 They are recruited and deployed by the DfE.